Pearson profits to slip on weak U.S. college demand

 Overall, the group reiterated its full-year earnings guidance for adjusted earnings per share to be broadly level with last year, at 82.6 pence.

+It said it expected education margins to be lower than in 2012 due to pressures in North American Education margins following lower freshman enrolments and weak bookstore purchasing.

-The group, which put its M&A-focused Mergermarket news service up for sale in July, said the process to explore a sale was progressing well.
+The group, which put its M&A-focussed Mergermarket news service up for sale in July, said the process to explore a sale was progressing well.